nxmatic/nuxeo-browser-extension/README.md

 ## Requirements

-* Nuxeo 8.2
+* Nuxeo 8.2 +

 ## Limitations

 * Multiple Nuxeo projects are not supported.
-* The extension is only active when a Nuxeo instance in the current active tab.
+* The extension is only active when a Nuxeo instance is in the current active tab.
 * The Hot Reload and Go To Studio buttons are only active when a Studio project is associated with the current Nuxeo server.
 * [CORS config](https://doc.nuxeo.com/pages/viewpage.action?pageId=14257084) must be activated in your Nuxeo server to connect to your repository on API Playground.